sifive/wake/doc/tutorial.md

 authors get the command-line arguments right without worrying where the library was installed.

-Wake has a pair of helper methods that make this easy, as shown.
+Wake has a helper function `pkgConfig` which returns a value that we can query for information about the library like the cflags and lflags as shown.
+Don't worry about the `| getOrElse ...` yet, more on that later.

 ## Dynamically creating a header file

-    cat >> tutorial.wake <<EOF
+    cat >> tutorial.wake <<'EOF'
     global def info_h _ =
       def cmdline = which "uname", "-sr", Nil def os = job cmdline Nil
+      def str = os.getJobStdout | getWhenFail ""
-      def body = "#define OS {os.getJobStdout}#define WAKE {version}\n"
+      def body = "#define OS {str}#define WAKE {version}\n"
       write "{here}/info.h" body # create with mode: rw-r--r--
     EOF
     wake 'info_h 0'

 This example creates a header file suitable for inclusion in our build.
 The produced header includes the operating system the build ran on and the version of wake used in the build.
 We can make this non-source header file available by changing `tutorial.wake` to include:

-      def headers = info_h 0, sources here '.*\.h'
+      def headers = info_h 0, sources here `.*\.h`

 To understand what's happening in this example, let's break down all the new methods being leveraged.

 `which` is a function which searches wake's path for the named program.
 On most systems, `which "uname" = "/bin/uname"`.
 Using `which` buys us a bit